A Resource for Healthcare and Social Services Professionals

 Annie is a Clinical Educator with the State Technical Assistance and Treatment Expansion of Office Based Addiction Treatment (STATE OBAT) at Boston Medical Center.
 Annie educates and supports health care providers on best practices in the treatment of substance use disorders and serves as an expert on the Opioid Treatment ECHO panel.
 Prior to joining BMC, Annie practiced at a community health center in Baltimore, MD, where she established and served as the clinical lead for the city’s first walk-in HIV treatment and prevention program.
 She is board certified in addictions and holds specialty certifications for treatment of HIV and Hepatitis C. Annie earned her Masters of Nursing and Masters of Public Health from the Johns Hopkins School of Nursing and Bloomberg School of Public Health, respectively.

-Deva is the Program Assistant for OBAT Training and Technical Assistance at Boston Medical Center.
-Deva assists with the planning, implementation, and evaluation of conferences and training events hosted by OBAT.
-She provides technical assistance and evaluation data synthesis pertaining to BMC's Massachusetts OBAT ECHO.
-Deva also coordinates activities related to OBAT's role in the PROUD Clinical Trials Network study, based out of Kaiser Permanente in Washington State, measuring the efficacy of expanding the Massachusetts model of addiction treatment nationally.
-Before joining the OBAT TTA team, she worked with Boston University's School of Medicine as an administrative assistant for both their Internal Medicine Residency Program and Research Occupational Health Program.
-Deva recently graduated from Boston University with a Bachelor's degree in Science, Technology, and Society from Vassar College, with minors in Biology and Italian.
+Shereen is the Project Coordinator for OBAT Training and Technical Assistance at Boston Medical Center.
+She manages the planning, implementation, and evaluation of conferences and training events hosted by OBAT and the OBAT website.
+Shereen also coordinates activities related to OBAT's role in the PROUD Clinical Trials Network study, based out of Kaiser Permanente in Washington State, which measures the efficacy of expanding the Massachusetts model of addiction treatment nationally.
+Before joining the OBAT TTA team, she worked with BMC's Office of Development as an associate on the Foundation Relations and Government Grants team.
+Shereen holds a Bachelor's degree in Science, Technology, and Society from Vassar College, with minors in Biology and Italian.